LOG IN

 3 April 2020

 Your house is probably due to undergo its third deep-clean in two weeks, your garden has received more love and care than any previous start to spring, and you’ve almost certainly rummaged through a box of old stuff that has gone untouched for years.
 During our current lockdown period we’ve never had more time to focus on the bricks and mortar* we now call our place of habitation and place of work (*other building materials are available).
-Suddenly those home chores and maintenance tasks that ... read more
+Suddenly those home chores and maintenance tasks ... read more

 Categories: Blogs